Updated: October 7, 2023

 Choosing the Right Curtains

 The CASS go-to material for window curtains is definitely a linen fabric.
 Linen creates a light and airy environment to perfectly achieve a coastal look.
 Because the fabric is not uniform, it adds more texture naturally.

 As always with any coastal decor, light colors tend to work best.
 A mixture of light tans, blues, and whites will do the trick in completing that look.
-Here are a few of my favorite options:

 Fullness of the Curtains